areebnaqash/BitZoo/README.md

 Head over to the folder where you have downloaded the `\BitZoo` repo.
 Open it.
 Go inside the `\Source` repo and then run the `\game.py` file.

 ### From the Console
 Open up `cmd` or Windows Terminal.
 With the help of the `cd` commands, locate the directory in which the `\BitZoo` repo is present on your system.
-Then type the command `python game.py` or alternatively, `py game.py` to start the game.
+Navigate to `\Source` using the `cd` command and then type the command `python game.py` or alternatively, `py game.py` to start the game.

 *Pertaining to personal experience, it is suggested that you install the [**Windows Terminal**](https://apps.microsoft.com/detail/9n0dx20hk701?hl=en-US&gl=US) -- purely for aesthetic reasons, here.
 Also, as a side note, if you want your game to look exactly like the one in the example image, then you should try out the **One Half Dark** Windows Terminal colour scheme.*